Interpreting SAT Scores

 A percentile rank is a number between 1 and 99 that shows how your students scored compared to other students.
 It represents the percentage of students whose scores fall at or below their score.
 For example, a test taker in the 57th percentile scored higher than or equal to 57% of test takers.

-- The Nationally Representative Sample percentile compares your students' scores to the scores of typical 11th- and 12th-grade U.S. students.
+- The Nationally Representative Sample percentile (available in the K–12 Student Roster only) compares your students' scores to the scores of typical 11th- and 12th-grade U.S. students.

-- The User Percentile compares their scores to the actual scores of recent graduates who took the SAT during high school.
+- The All Tester Percentile compares their scores to the actual scores of all recent graduates (worldwide) who took the SAT during high school.

 Retaking the SAT Takes Practice